 Continued from part 5, on when God began retaking Adam’s kingdom

-In Acts 8:12, Philip preaches the good news about the kingdom of God and the name of Jesus Christ.
-Once again, we see the gospel described as being about the kingdom and its ruler, Jesus.
-Most evangelicals I have met don’t think about the kingdom as being central to the gospel; they talk in terms of justification for the purpose of going to heaven.
-We’ll see how this perspective emaciates the gospel soon; for now, I mention it in passing.
+In Acts 8:12, Philip preaches the good news about the kingdom of God and the name of Jesus the Anointed.
+Here, as in the synoptics, the gospel is about the kingdom and its ruler, Jesus.
+This is a marked contrast to the evangelical gospel preached today, which is a gospel of atonement.
+Although the atonement is critical to the gospel, it is not itself the gospel, and I don’t know of anywhere in the New Testament that the gospel is either preached or summarized as such.
+I’ll talk more about this soon; for now, I mention it in passing.
 The point I want to focus on here is not the content of the gospel, but the events which accompanied its preaching.
 In Acts 8:7 we learn that the gospel message was accompanied by:

 - Unclean spirits being cast out;

 - Many paralyzed and lame people being healed.

 In the same way, we read in Luke 9:1–2 (par.
 Matthew 1:1, 5–8) that Jesus “called the twelve together and gave them power and authority over all demons and to cure diseases, and he sent them out to proclaim the kingdom of God and to heal.”

 Notice the interesting parallelism here.
 He gives them authority over demons and to heal, and then sends them out to proclaim the kingdom and to heal.
 It is almost like Luke is rhyming the two phrases, so casting out demons becomes virtually synonymous with proclaiming the kingdom.